markoch/UCIHARDataset/README.md

 ## Human Activity Recognition Using Smartphones Dataset - Version 1.0
 ##
 The file run_analysis.R script file will analyze the UCI HAR dataset.
-To execute the analysis place the run_analysis.R file in your UCIHARDataset main directory and source the R script file.
+To execute the analysis place the run_analysis.R file in your UCIHARDataset main directory and source the R script file in RStudio.

 ## Requirements
 The run_analysis.R script file requires reshape2 R package to be installed.